IMMUNIZATION CERTIFICATION STATEMENT

 EXEMPTION FROM IMMUNIZATION

-1. Life or Health Endangering Circumstances.
-A signed statement of a licensed physician that the student’s life or health would be endangered if any or all of the required immunizations are administered.
+- Life or Health Endangering Circumstances.
+A signed statement of a licensed physician that the physical condition of the child is such that administration of all or any of the immunizations would endanger the life or health of the child.

 EXCLUSION FROM SCHOOL

 Students not in compliance with this policy upon first admission in preschool or in kindergarten through grade twelve (K-12) will be denied attendance, unless the student is excepted or exempted as provided herein.
 Any student denied attendance will not be allowed to attend any schools within this district until he or she is in compliance with this policy.
-Nothing in this policy limits the authority of the Idaho Department of Health and Welfare from excluding any student who has not been immunized in accordance with Idaho law and or from excluding any exempted student in the event of a disease outbreak.
+Nothing in this policy limits the authority of the Idaho Department of Health and Welfare from excluding any exempted student in the event of a disease outbreak.

 REPORTING REQUIREMENTS